 The art of making a good definition is to find the right balance between too much and too little and to state only the necessary conditions.
 A too restrictive definition has fewer chances to be adopted than a broader one, and a too broad definition risks losing its defining function.
 This definition of dominance is more likely to be accepted and adopted by a more significant number of people than the first one.

 Sometimes, we are compelled to use working definitions.
-A working definition is a definition we choose for an occasion and may not fully conform to the established definition.
+A working definition is a definition we choose for an occasion and may not fully conform to the final definition.
 It is a definition at a stage of being developed—a tentative definition that in due time may turn into an established definition.

 Example 4: “Dominant behavior is quantitative and quantifiable behavior displayed by an individual with the function of gaining or maintaining temporary access to a particular resource on a particular occasion, versus a particular opponent, without either party incurring injury.
 If any of the parties incur injury, then the behavior is aggressive and not dominant.
 Its quantitative characteristics range from slightly self-confident to overtly assertive.”